UAE strongman Sheikh Mohammed bin Zayed named new president | Politics

 UAE strongman Sheikh Mohammed bin Zayed named new president

-He becomes president at a time when the UAE's long-standing ties with the United States have been visibly strained over perceived U.S. disengagement from its Gulf allies' security concerns.
-MbZ led a realignment of the Middle East that created a new anti-Iran axis with Israel.
+He becomes president at a time when the UAE's long-standing ties with the United States have been strained over perceived U.S. disengagement from its Gulf allies' security concerns and as Western countries seek support from the region to help isolate Russia over the Ukraine conflict.
+The council, which groups the rulers of the seven emirates of the UAE federation, elected Sheikh Mohammed, known as MbZ, a day after the death of his half-brother, President Sheikh Khalifa bin Zayed, who was also ruler of Abu Dhabi.

 - Country: